Azure/azure-sdk-tools/tools/asset-sync/README.md

 ## Which external storage mediums were considered?

 Prior to ScottB starting on this project, JimS was the one leading the charge.
-As part of that work, Jim explored few potentional storage solutions.
+As part of that work, [Jim explored a few potentional storage solutions](https://microsoft.sharepoint.com/:w:/t/AzureDeveloperExperience/EZ8CA-UTsENIoORsOxekfG8BzwoNV4xhVOIzTGmdk8j4rA?e=RKAkkc).
 He did not evaluate these strictly from a `usability` standpoint.

 - **external git repo**
 - git modules